Oedemera nobilis: Distribution

-Western and southern Europe, from the Iberian Peninsula to Greece; it is absolutely common in Mediterranean countries and penetrates in Central Europe to middle of Germany and British Isles; it has reached Denmark, where it is rare and sporadic.
+Western and southern Europe, from the Iberian Peninsula to Greece; it is common in Mediterranean countries and occurs in Central Europe from the western part of Germany through to Great Britain; in Denmark it is rare and sporadic.
 It is also recorded from the Maghreb.
 It is absent from alpine countries and Eastern Europe.

 In England and Wales, it is presently in a markedly expansive and consolidational phase, which commenced during 1995.